uverma/Few-Shot-Semantic-Segmenation-of-Forest/README.md

 # Dataset
 - Train dataset: DeepGlobe challenge
 - Test dataset: LandCover AI dataset
-Please contact the author or fill the [Google Form](https://forms.gle/1dpdjGmzrXgxCZf2A) to get access to the datasets/pre-trained models.
+Please contact the author of the respective datasets to get access to the datasets/pre-trained models.

 # Dataset Pre-Processing
 The train dataset contains 803 images of 2,448 x 2,448 resolution.
 A mask is provided for each image which contains seven different classes: Urban, Agriculture, Rangeland, Forest, Water, Barren and also an Unknown class.
 In this work, the images are tiled to create sub-images of 612 x 612 pixels.
 This tiling results in 12,800 sub-images.
 Moreover, the following classes are merged for 1-way task: Urban, Agriculture, Water, Rangeland, Barren and Unknown.